 If you do not have any disposable income to make an offer to your creditors, you may need to consider one of the following.

 Temporary suspension of debt recovery

-If you anticipate an increased income in the future, consider asking your creditors to suspend payments for a period of time, usually three to six months, after which your situation is reviewed.
-This is known as a 'moratorium'.
+If you anticipate an increased income in the future, consider asking your creditors to suspend payments for a period of time, usually three to six months, after which your situation is reviewed (a 'moratorium').